AndrewJBateman/pern-stack-auth/README.md

 ## Sections info

-* **Header:** Working nav-bar. improve logo.
+* **Header:** Working nav-bar.

-* **Home:** Empty.
-Add something interesting: star project, photo.., newsfeed,
+* **Home:** template added. fix font-awesome icons.
+Add real content

-* **About:** 2 column layout with mat-cards for photos on left taking 3/12 width and a 9/12 width column for text.
-Add ionicons - see article?
+* **About:** 2 column layout with cards for photos on left taking 3/12 width and cards in 9/12 width column for text.
+Add real content.

-* **Projects:** Bootstrap card-deck with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Projects:** Background image works.
+Bootstrap card-deck with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio which for width 288px = height 162px.
 Content to be replaced.

-* **Articles:** Bootstrap card-deck with cards to display article data using data-binding from an array of articles based on an Article model.
+* **Articles:** Background image works.
+Bootstrap card-deck with cards to display article data using data-binding from an array of articles based on an Article model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio which for width 288px = height 162px.
 Content to be replaced.

-* **Skills:** Bootstrap card-deck with cards to display article data using data-binding from an array of skills based on a Skill model.
+* **Skills:** Background image does not fill screen.
+Bootstrap card-deck with cards to display article data using data-binding from an array of skills based on a Skill model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Work out how to add 2nd level so 1 group of cards under Programming and Engineering - 2 level skills array for example.

 * **vitae dropdown: experience:** Bootstrap cards display experience data using data-binding from an array of experience based on an experience model.
 Work out how to separate cards.
 Add data.